sungpeo/study/OS/chapter9 Virtual Memory.md

 The working-set model is successful, and knowledge of the working set can be useful for prepaging (Section 9.9.1), but it seems a clumsy way to control thrashing.
 A strategy that uses the **page-fault frequency** (PFF) takes a more direct approach.

 The specific problem is how to prevent thrashing.
 Thrashing has a high page-fault rate.
 Thus, we want to control the page-fault rate.
-When it is too high,weknow that the process needs more frames.
+When it is too high, we know that the process needs more frames.
 Conversely, if the page-fault rate is too low, then the process may have too many frames

 ### 9.6.4 Concluding Remarks

+//결국은 메모리를 충분히 줘야 해결됩니다.

 Practically speaking, thrashing and the resulting swapping have a disagreeably large impact on performance.
 The current best practice in implementing a computer facility is to include enough physical memory, whenever possible, to avoid thrashing and swapping.
 From smartphones through mainframes, providing enough memory to keep all working sets in memory concurrently, except under extreme conditions, gives the best user experience.